noahitall/PimGarden/README.md

 6. **UI Consistency**: UI components should maintain consistent look and feel across all screens
 7. **Error Handling**: All database operations should have proper error handling and fallbacks
 8. **Migrations**: Database changes should include appropriate migrations
+9. **Text Rendering**: Use appropriate text wrappers to ensure proper rendering in React Native

 ## Technical Architecture